 Re-engagement KPIs tend to focus less on immediate money and more on lifetime value, which incorporates not only revenue but churn rate as well.

-A Case Study: Re-engagement and retargeting with Deezer
+A Case Study in re-engaging and retargeting mobile users with Deezer

 Criteo enabled them to run an ad campaign where they targeted two different segments.
 Dormant users and active users were both targeted with the same ad: a 30-day trial of the premium service.
-Deezer saw a 100 percent increase in conversion rate for the in-app versus desktop campaign.
-They also saw a click-through rate increase of over 200 percent.
-Most importantly, 96 percent of those subscriptions resulted from that particular campaign.
+Deezer saw a 100% increase in conversion rate for the in-app versus desktop campaign.
+They also saw a click-through rate increase of over 200%.
+Most importantly, 96% of those subscriptions resulted from that particular campaign.
 They were able to look at two very different segments, using a tool called the Audience Builder, which was created to help Adjust’s clients create segmentations for exactly these types of retargeting and re-engagement campaigns.

-Adjust’s Audience Builder lets you create precise user segments based on various types of data from your apps - users, events, countries, the list goes on.
-In a nutshell, you can create ‘incredibly granular audience’ based on your historical data.
+Adjust’s Audience Builder lets you create precise user segments based on various types of data from your apps — users, events, countries, the list goes on.
+In a nutshell, you can create “incredibly granular audience” based on your historical data.
 If you wanted to run a campaign like Deezer’s with Criteo, you need very specific historical data.
-With Audience Builder, could immediately create your target list in a few seconds, get those advertising IDs and send them off to your partner.
-Audience Builder has an unlimited lookback window, isn’t limited to one app, and the lists are updated in real time, based on whether users do or don’t meet the audience conditions you’ve set.
+With Audience Builder, you could immediately create your target list in a few seconds, get those advertising IDs and send them off to your partner.
+Audience Builder has an unlimited lookback window, isn’t limited to one app, and the lists are updated in real-time, based on whether users do or don’t meet the audience conditions you’ve set.

 Many thanks to Criteo for partnering with us on this webinar!